beautifier/js-beautify/readme.txt

   Alternatively, you can use the V8-based or QtScript-based command-line versions, see the v8/ and qtscript/ subdirectories for the details.

-  There is a .net wrapper (written by Rahul Singa) as well: https://github.com/rhoney/jsBeautifier.net
+  There is a .net wrapper (written by Rahul Singla) as well: https://github.com/rhoney/jsBeautifier.net